Interruption in online services 30 October 07:00–20:00 More information

 Message about receipt of cancellation

-If you have to cancel your booking, you will receive a message when the cancellation has been received.
+If you no longer need an interpreter, please cancel your booking.
+You will receive a message when your cancellation has been received.